testillano/h2agent/kata/15.client.The_Timestamp_Oracle/README.md

 Complete `client-provision.json` with **two provisions**:

-1. `first-tick`: sends `GET /time`, stores the response timestamp in `globalVar.t1`.
+1. `first-tick`: sends `GET /time`, stores the response timestamp in `vault.t1`.
-2. `second-tick`: sends `GET /time`, stores the response timestamp in `globalVar.t2`, then computes `globalVar.elapsed = t2 - t1`.
+2. `second-tick`: sends `GET /time`, stores the response timestamp in `vault.t2`, then computes `vault.elapsed = t2 - t1`.

-The `test.sh` will trigger both provisions in sequence, then read `globalVar.elapsed` and verify it is a positive number.
+The `test.sh` will trigger both provisions in sequence, then read `vault.elapsed` and verify it is a positive number.

-**Hint**: use `onResponseTransform` to extract the timestamp from the response body into a global variable.
+**Hint**: use `onResponseTransform` to extract the timestamp from the response body into a vault entry.